 Elicera's organization comprises all the competence and experience that is necessary to run the company.
-Close collaboration has been established with a number of key consultants in patents, preclinical, clinical trials, drug development, regulatory expertise for manufacture and documentation, quality assurance, finance and law.
+Close collaboration has been established with a number of key consultants in patents, preclinical, clinical trials, development of pharmaceuticals, regulatory expertise for manufacture and documentation, quality assurance, finance and law.